White rum might be traditional, but this summer, follow our gin mojito recipe for a cocktail that feels like a splash of sunshine in a glass.

-Enter the gin Mojito.
-The spirit is, as it turns out, a natural in this serve: its juniper and herbaceous edge give this refreshing cocktail some additional depth and complexity (and if you opt for a flavoured gin, the opportunity to experiment only increases).
-Read on for our expert guidance for mastering the Mojito cocktail at home – and find our favourite version of the gin cocktail recipe below.
+Gin is actually a natural here – with its juniper and herbaceous edge giving this refreshing cocktail some additional depth and complexity.
+Read our expert guidance for mastering the mojito at home – and find our favourite version of the gin cocktail recipe below.

 CRUSH YOUR ICE